opencodeiiita/Cyber-War/README.md

 ## About the Repo
 * This Repo will contain some Weekely Tasks which will be given throughout the `OpenCode`.
-* Tasks are designed for each and everyone no matters how much he/she knows in the field of Cyber Security , also the difficulty level of tasks will increase week by week , atlast you will learn something new definitely .
+* Tasks are designed for each and everyone no matters how much he/she knows in the field of Cyber Security , also the difficulty level of tasks will increase week by week , atlast you will learn something new definitely.
 * This Repo would start with set-up of Linux lab , linux basics to networking , footprinting , web harvesting, ctfs, and one simple project.
 * Tasks will be given in starting of every week.
-* There will be some recreative tasks also which will give you the essence of `Cyber Security` .
+* There will be some recreative tasks also which will give you the essence of `Cyber Security`.

  ## How to Submit